specta-rs/tauri2/TAURI_PROPOSAL.md

 If we depend on Tauri every time Tauri releases a major version so would Specta.

-This is a big problem when I would like Specta v2 to the final version.
+This is a big problem when I would like Specta v2 to be the final version.

-Similar to Serde, I want Specta to be able to develop an ecosystem of crates than implement it's trait and for this to happen Specta's API surface needs to be locked because us releasing a major is a big deal.
+Similar to Serde, I want Specta to be able to develop an ecosystem of crates that implement its trait and this is only going to be possible if Specta has a semver stable API.

 ### Just use features?